MetaBarj0/warp/documentation/development/requirements/design_warp_script_as_entrypoint.md

 # Acceptance Criteria

+## Configuration file content criteria
+- The `warp` configuration file must be easily understandable and well documented
+- The `warp` configuration file must contain a variable specifying which container technology to use.
+At this stage, only `docker` is supported
+- `warp` entrypoint script source the container technology to use variable present in the configuration file
+- `warp` entrypoint script must fail if it cannot initialized the container technology to use variable from the configuration file.

-## Configuration argument criteria
+## Configuration file criteria
 - `warp` entrypoint script accepts a configuration file path argument as first argument
-- By default, the `warp` entrypoint script loads the configuration file in the same directory as it.
+- By default, the `warp` entrypoint script loads the configuration file in the same directory as it with a default name of `warp-config.sh`
 - `warp` entrypoint script runs with error if it cannot find or load the configuration file.
 - `warp` entrypoint script ignore configuration argument if specified after another argument.
-- The `warp` configuration file must contain a variable specifying which container technology to use.
-At this stage, only `docker` is supported
-- The `warp` configuration file must be easily understandable and well documented
-- `warp` entrypoint script source the container technology to use variable present in the configuration file

 ## Help on usage criteria
+- `warp` entrypoint script called without any argument trigger the help on usage
 - `warp` entrypoint script accepts a `help` argument to display help on usage.
-- `warp` entrypoint script called without any argument trigger the help on usage
-- The help on usage documentation must indicate the host machine is or is not bootstrapped yet.
 - The help on usage must indicate about the loaded configuration file path
+- The help on usage documentation must indicate the host machine is or is not bootstrapped yet for a chosen container technology specified in the configuration file.
 - The help on usage must indicate about the container technology used.

 ## Bootstrap argument criteria